NYU-NEWS/janus/doc/build.md

+## Warning
+The project has upgraded to python3, so this page is deprecated and needs to be updated.

 ## Build on an outdated Linux distribution

 Sometimes you need to build on a testbed which are equipped with older systems such as Ubuntu 14.04.
 You can try Linuxbrew to install newer packages such as boost and yaml-cpp.